-Waiver of right to appeal on any grounds "as long as the Court does not impose a period of imprisonment greater than that recommended by the Government" effective to waive right to appeal on grounds of lack of personal jurisdiction.
+Waiver of right to appeal on any grounds "as long as the Court does not impose a period of imprisonment greater than that recommended by the Government" is effective to waive right to appeal on grounds of lack of personal jurisdiction.
 United States v.
 Baramdyka, 95 F.3d 840, 843-44 (9th Cir.
 1996).

 A subparagraph in a plea agreement, providing that a defendant retained the right to appeal, did not preserve the defendant's right to appeal where three prior paragraphs set forth a well-developed waiver, the provision was clearly boilerplate left in by mistake, and the plea colloquy indicated a knowing and voluntary waiver.
 United States v.
 Anglin, 215 F.3d 1064, 1066 (9th Cir.
 2000), superseded by rule as stated in United States v.
 Lo, 839 F.3d 777, 784 n.1 (9th Cir.
-2016), petition for cert. filed (No. 16-8327) (March 10, 2017).
+2016).